colmena/colmena/README.md

 ### More commands

 For a list of all the commands available run `nps` in the project dir or in one of the components.

+## Work in Progress

+Colmena CMS is still a work in progress and not all functionality is built yet.

+- Almost no ACLS are implemented, this means that the API can be used by whoever has access to it
+- There is no advanced user management
+- The interface does not reflect the user role (admin/manager/user)
+- Content will be leaking across domains, while this should not be possible

+## Known issues

+### npm WARN [dependency] requires a peer of @angular/[package] but none was installed.

+*This is a warning and can be safely ignored.*

+The reason this warning is shown is because Colmena CMS Admin uses Angular 4.x but depends on a couple of packages that expect Angular 2.x.
+This will be resolved when the dependencies are going to support Angular 4.

+### The <template> element is deprecated.
+Use <ng-template> instead

+*This is a warning and can be safely ignored.*

+In Angular 4 `<template>` got deprecated in favor of `<ng-template>`.
+While Colmena CMS Admin has upgraded, most of its dependencies still use `<template>`.
+This will be resolved when the dependencies are going to update this.

 ## Contributors